kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    And thus did I oblige, dispelling the mystery
    Of my life beforehand and the strange circumstance Which did in a way give me the chance
-   To meet someone as sweet and well-intentioned as she And find a friend with to weather the centuries' advance /
+   To meet someone as pure and well-intentioned as she And in her, a friend with to weather time's advance /
-   Conversing with Rem during our final shift
+   I approached Rem during our final shift
    'Twas not an argument or rivalry I wished
    Yet in doing so, we traded our blows
    My angered frustration and weeping woes